holidaycheck/tech-blog/_posts/2024-07-12-AB-test-evaluations-for-coders.md

 This is a trick that makes it possible to compute the chance events mentioned above.
 With the assumption that both groups are the same we can draw randomly from both groups and see what differences we might get purely by chance.
 Only this Null Hypothesis makes it possible to compute the expected distribution by chance.

 *Question 3:* What does the p-value in an A/B test actually represent?
-Why does it need to smaller than a certain threshold (usually 5%) for the result to be significant?
+Why does it need to be smaller than a certain threshold (usually 5%) for the result to be significant?

 The p-value is a key concept in interpreting A/B test results.
 It represents the probability of observing a result as extreme as, or more extreme than, what we saw in our experiment, assuming there's no difference between the control and treatment groups.
 In essence, the p-value quantifies how surprising our result is under the assumption of no effect.
 A smaller p-value suggests that our observed difference is less likely due to chance alone, providing stronger evidence against the Null Hypothesis of no difference between the groups.